kowainik/relude/README.md

    import Relude
    ```
-4. Optionally modify your `Prelude` to include more or less functions.
+4. Optionally modify your `Prelude` to include more or fewer functions.
 Probably
-   you want to hide something from `Relude` module.
+   you want to hide something from the `Relude` module.
 Or maybe you want to add
    something from `Relude.Extra.*` modules!

 This is a very convenient way to add a custom prelude to your project because